Publish with an open license

 - Animated video introduction to Creative Commons by Creative Commons Aotearoa New Zealand.

-- REUSE Initiative specification for unambiguous, human-readable and machine-readable copyright and licensing information.
+- REUSE Initiative specification by Free Software Foundation Europe for unambiguous, human-readable and machine-readable copyright and licensing information.

-- SPDX License List with standardized, machine-readable abbreviations for most licenses.
+- SPDX License List by the Linux Foundation with standardized, machine-readable abbreviations for most licenses.